iamkxu/VMD-RDF/README.md

 # VMD-RDF
-This sccript id used to calculate the rdf data from the lammps molecular dynamic simulation results.
+This script is used to calculate the rdf data from the lammps molecular dynamic simulation results.